 "Now this will convince the international community that the main threat to the world, and to our region in particular, is the Zionist regime," Husseini added.

-Olmert's office said it would not comment on The Sunday Times claim.
-"We don't respond to publications in The Sunday Times," said Miri Eisin, Olmert's spokeswoman.
+The Prime Minister's Office, however, said it would not respond to the Times claim.
+"We don't respond to publications in the Sunday Times," said Miri Eisin, Olmert's spokeswoman.

-Strategic Affairs Minister Avigdor Lieberman also declined to comment on the report, which claimed that Israel had drawn up plans to destroy Iran's uranium enrichment facilities with tactical nuclear weapons.
+Minister of Strategic Affairs Avigdor Lieberman also declined to comment on the report, which claimed that Israel had drawn up plans to destroy Iran's uranium enrichment facilities with tactical nuclear weapons.

-But Foreign Ministry spokesman Mark Regev denied the report and said: "The focus of the Israeli activity today is to give full support to diplomatic actions and the expeditious and full implementation of Security Council Resolution 1737.
-If diplomacy succeeds, the problem [of Iran's nuclear drive] can be solved peaceably."
+But Foreign Ministry spokesman Mark Regev denied the report and said, "The focus of the Israeli activity today is to give full support to diplomatic actions and the expeditious and full implementation of Security Council resolution 1737.
+If diplomacy succeeds, the problem can be solved peaceably."